AuthMe/AuthMeReloaded/docs/permission_nodes.md

 - **authme.allowmultipleaccounts** – Permission to be able to register multiple accounts.
 - **authme.bypassantibot** – Permission node to bypass AntiBot protection.
 - **authme.bypassforcesurvival** – Permission for users to bypass force-survival mode.
+- **authme.bypasspurge** – Permission to bypass the purging process
 - **authme.player.*** – Permission to use all player (non-admin) commands.
 - **authme.player.canbeforced** – Permission for users a login can be forced to.
 - **authme.player.captcha** – Command permission to use captcha.